 What is transracial adoption?
 Transracial adoption is beautiful!
 Transracial adoption is when a prospective adoptive parent of one race seeks to adopt a child from another race.
-Many international, as well as domestic, adoptive parents seek to facilitate transracial adopthtions.
-According to Rainbow Kids Adoptions,
+Many international, as well as domestic, adoptive parents, seek to facilitate transracial adoptions.
+Here are some facts:

 – 84% of all international adoptions are transracial.